 The last thing you need during the hectic times of a renovation is angry neighbours complaining about noise or all the subcontractors taking up parking spaces.

 A little advance warning to your neighbours could improve your renovation experience.
-At Style Plus we are happy to take this on board for you making contact with your neighbours and providing them with our details.
+At Style Plus Renovations, we are happy to take this on board for you to make contact with your neighbours and provide them with our details.

 General Council Noise Rules

-The hours when noisy construction work is allowed depends on the location and days of the week.
+The hours when noisy construction work is allowed depend on the location and days of the week.